 Tesla’s Model 3 is one of the most eagerly anticipated vehicles ever.
-With hundreds of thousands of pre-orders worth upwards of $10 billion to the automaker, it seems as though the whole world can’t wait to get its hands on the brand’s entry-level model.
+With hundreds of thousands of pre-orders worth upwards of $10 billion, it seems as though the whole world can’t wait to get its hands on the brand’s entry-level model.

-Here’s what we know about the freshly revealed Model 3 ahead of its scheduled production sometime in 2017.
+Here’s what we know about the Model 3 — Tesla’s most affordable model — ahead of its scheduled production sometime in 2017.

 July 15 is an important day for Tesla and the Model 3, according to Electrek.
 This is the day Tesla is expected to put the “pencil down,” calling an end to the preliminary engineering design stage.

 Tesla CEO Elon Musk referred to the need for “some tweaking” 6 weeks ago when he said, “Almost all of the Model 3’s design is done and we are aiming for pencil down basically in about 6 weeks.”
 There will still be further feature set announcements and final design unveiling shortly before production begins in the latter part of 2017, but the initial design phase should be ending now.

 Many industry analysts have said Tesla’s timetable for a new model was too tight, especially in the mass production quantities promised.
 Elon Musk seems happy defying expectations and industry “experts, ” but this would be a particularly auspicious time to prove the experts wrong and hit a deadline, even a self-imposed one.